-The problems with these everyday situations are that we take the big picture, the overwhelming nature of it all, and use it as a reason to not do anything.
+The problems with these everyday situations are that we take the big picture, the overwhelming nature of it all, and use it not to do anything.

 Instead, I’ve found it useful to pick one tiny action.
 It can change everything.

 - I have too much to do right now, I’m overwhelmed — so I do one tiny thing.
 I start a task.
 I move a project along in the smallest way.
 I make a list.
 Something that takes a minute or two — I can do that!